-Search engine optimization, commonly referred to as SEO, represents an internet marketing practice that drives traffic to a website based on its search engine results.
-SEO represents a complex niche based on a multitude of marketing strategies.
-Understanding how SEO works is no easy feat, but it’s definitely doable.
+Search engine optimization, commonly referred to as SEO, is an internet marketing practice that drives traffic to a website based on its search engine results.
+SEO is a complex niche based on a multitude of marketing strategies.
+Understanding the basics of SEO is simple.
+Mastering the fine points can take serious study.

-Smart SEO strategies can grant websites increased visibility in search engine results, which, in turn, drive up traffic.
-The quality of the traffic, however, is also important.
-With this in mind, website owners need to rank for specific terms directly related to their site’s niche.
+Smart SEO strategies can help websites achieve increased visibility in search engine results that drive up traffic.
+The quality of the traffic is important, however.
+Website owners need to rank for specific terms directly related to their site’s niche.

 How Do Search Engines Work?

-Search engines represent the main gateway to the World Wide Web.
-While typing in URLs in the address bar allows you to access specific websites, search engines are used for searches that yield multiple results.
+Search engines are the main gateway to the World Wide Web.
+While typing URLs in the address bar lets you access specific websites, search engines yield multiple results.
 Most of the time, searching for a certain piece of data is much easier to do via a search engine.

 Clearly, you want your website to be on that index.
 Search engines like Google use programs commonly referred to as web crawlers to create the search index.
 These programs constantly navigate the internet, collecting data and performing analyses in an effort to understand what each website is about.
-The crawler then stores data related to the web pages it’s visited, while also adding the page’s URL to the index we mentioned above.
-The process is repeated until all web page URLs are copied, indexed, and organized into a huge database.
+The crawler stores data related to the web pages it’s visited, adding each page’s URL to the index.
+The process is repeated until all web page URLs are copied, indexed, and organized in a huge database.

-To better understand how search engines work, all web pages displayed following a Google search have been organized and visited by a web crawler.
-On the other hand, certain websites may not want to have their content indexed by search engines for various reasons.
-Indexing can be stopped by simply blocking web crawler access.
+Certain websites may not want to have their content indexed by search engines for various reasons.
+Indexing can be stopped by blocking web crawler access.

-As you may imagine, search engines need to store massive amounts of data.
-This is why Google and other companies have built tons of next-generation data centers throughout the world.
-Therefore, when you make a search, the query is sent to the nearest data center, where programs look through billions of crawled web pages, to determine the right answer to your query.
+Given the gazillions of pages on the internet, search engines need to store massive amounts of data.
+This is why Google and other companies have built tons of next-generation data centers all over the world.
+When you make a search, the query is sent to the nearest data center.
+Programs look through billions of crawled web pages to determine the right answer to your query.
 Variables control which sites are listed first, second, third, and so on.
 Your website’s position on the results page is its “ranking.”

 Understanding Search Engine Algorithms

-With this in mind, search engine algorithms work by taking numerous factors into account and giving each of the factors a weight in the final score.
-Then, the algorithm displays the right results by taking everything into consideration
+Search engine algorithms work by taking numerous factors into account and giving each of the factors a weight in the final score.
+Then, the algorithm displays the results by taking everything into consideration.

-As an example of how search engines work, if you search for “gourmet restaurants in central Prague,” the search engine will instantly give all Prague-based restaurants priority over the other food joints throughout the world (which may have otherwise ranked well when taking the other factors into account.
+Let’s say you search for “gourmet restaurants in central Prague.”
+The search engine will instantly give Prague-based restaurants priority over all the other food joints in the world – sites that may have ranked well when taking other factors into account.
 So you see, the value assigned to each web page isn’t an unchanging score, but a value that is calculated based on user criteria like keywords, specific questions, and other factors.

-So what is a search engine algorithm all about?
-A search engine algorithm isn’t a mathematical formula where you simply fill in the X to get a specific result.
-Things are a lot more complicated than this—that’s why there are hundreds of SEO agencies and professionals constantly attempting to learn more about successful SEO strategies.
+A search engine algorithm isn’t a mathematical formula where you simply solve for X and get the answer.
+They are much more complicated than that – which is why hundreds of SEO agencies and professionals study results pages and run tests to learn more about successful SEO strategies.

 Factors That Influence the Impact of Search Engine Optimization

-As you may already know, SEO represents an ongoing process that requires the implementation of numerous strategies.
-It’s the only way a website owner can determine what works best.
-In other words, trial and error is essential in finding the correct SEO approach for your internet marketing needs.
+SEO is an ongoing process that requires the implementation of multiple strategies.
+The only real way for website owner to determine what works best is trial and error.

 1. On-Page SEO

 On-page SEO refers to the strategies that website owners have complete control over.
-With this in mind, you can experiment with a variety of on-page SEO techniques to determine which ones end up bringing you the most organic traffic.
-Success will come with time as long as you continuously implement the best practices.
+You can experiment with a variety of on-page SEO techniques to determine which ones end up bringing you the most organic traffic.
+Success will come with time as long as you continuously implement best practices.
 Here are some examples of on-page SEO:

 Google’s web crawlers must find logic in how your website is organized.
-By implementing an easy-to-follow architecture that’s user friendly, web crawlers will make better sense of what your website is about and thus, reward it with better SERPs.
+Implement an easy-to-follow architecture that’s user friendly.
+Web crawlers will make better sense of what your website is about and reward it with better ranking.

 Keywords in titles, content, meta descriptions, and subheadings

-Another key feature in how search engines work, keywords should be integrated into all written text available on your site.
-But don’t over-encumber the content, as this can lead to penalization.
-Meta descriptions tell search engines more about your website and what each page is all about.
-Additionally, meta descriptions also help readers better gauge whether you’re offering what they’re looking for.
+Keywords should be integrated into all written text on your site.
+But don’t over-encumber the content, as this can lead to penalties.
+Meta descriptions tell search engines about your website and what each page is all about.
+They also help readers better assess whether you’re offering what they’re looking for.

-These are very useful in guiding web crawlers through all sections of your page.
+These are very useful in guiding web crawlers through all the sections of your site.
 They also help improve traffic and the time spent by readers on your website.